Patient Notification System (PNS)

 How to Register

-1. Visit www.patientnotificationsystem.org or call the toll-free number, 1-888-UPDATE-U (1-888-873-2838).
-When you sign up, some basic contact information will be required, such as your name, address, email and phone number.
+- Visit www.patientnotificationsystem.org or call the toll-free number, 1-888-UPDATE-U (1-888-873-2838).
+When you sign up, some basic contact information will be required, such as your name, address, email, and phone number.
 You will set up your own password.

-2. Choose your notification preference.
-During the registration process, you will be asked to select your “primary” method of notification.
-Registrants currently have the option of being notified by email, telephone or fax.
-We think you’ll agree that email is a great choice for your “primary” method of notification because it is instantaneous and it is accessible anywhere, even if a registrant is traveling.
-It is very important for registrants to receive this information about recalls or withdrawals; don’t delay in registering and consider email as your “primary” choice for how to be notified.
+- Choose your primary notification preference.
+During the registration process, you will be asked to select your “Primary” method of notification.
+Registrants currently have the option of being notified by email, telephone, text messaging, or fax.
+Please consider email or text messaging as your primary method of notification, as both are instantaneous, trackable, and immediately accessible, even when away from home.
 Your primary notification is always followed up by a duplicate notification sent via first class mail.

-3. Choose the therapies about which you would like to receive notification.
+- Choose the therapies that you would like to receive notifications.
 Choose “other” if you are unsure of what medicine you are taking or you wish to receive all notifications.

 PNS in Action

-If a therapy is withdrawn or recalled, the company involved immediately contacts Stericycle, Inc., which then notifies the registrant.
-Every effort is made to notify registrants within 24 hours.
-Registrants are notified twice.
-First, you will receive a notification from Stericycle via your designated “primary” notification method.
-Second, you will receive a letter via first class mail containing the same information.
+If a therapy is withdrawn or recalled, the company involved immediately contacts Sedgwick, which then directly notifies the registrant by their primary notification method.
+Each registrant will also receive a first-class USPS letter as a redundancy.
 The redundancy of two types of notification is intended to ensure that you receive your notification and are aware before you infuse or inject your therapy that there has not been an event.
 “Event” is the term that is used for a recall or a withdrawal.
-Consumers also can go online to www.patientnotificationsystem.org or call a 24-hour, toll-free number 1-888-UPDATE-U (1-888-873-2838) for current information on product recalls or withdrawals.
-To maximize the usefulness of the system, it is important for consumers to keep accurate infusion logs and record the lot number, therapy and manufacturer for all therapies they use.
-Infusion logs are available by calling the toll-free number.

 For each infusion, you should record: